Hot Tub Recycling or Hot Tub Graveyard?

 Trade-in your Hot Tub

 If you are planning to buy a new spa, a slightly more green way to recycle a spa is to trade it in on a new model.
 Many spa dealers and manufacturers have a program to haul off your previous spa at no charge, and may even pay you something for it.
-Spa shops may then strip the spa of any useable parts, or they may sell it to a spa scrapper who may rebuild or refurbish the spa, to resell it as reconditioned.
+Spa shops may then strip the spa of any usable parts, or they may sell it to a spa scrapper who may rebuild or refurbish the spa, to resell it as reconditioned.
 But most of the time, they just haul the tub around back to the spa graveyard.
-Photo below is of several spa manufacturers lots, courtesy of Google Earth.

 Sell your used Hot Tub